GoldOchsen666/Udacity_capstone_project/README.md

 ### Project goal
 From a business perspective, if a customer is going to make a 10 dollar purchase without an offer anyway, you wouldn't want to send a buy 10 dollars get 2 dollars off offer.
 Therefor, the question is:
-#### What attributes (age, gender, income, etc.) have the highest influence on a person's choice to respond to a starbucks offer or not?
+#### What attributes have the highest influence on a person's choice to respond to a certain Starbucks offer?

 ### Data description
 The data is contained in three files: